amalacrino/dandelion_microbiome/shotgun/process_data.md

 ### MegaHit

-As first step, we need to assemble the row reads into contigs (basically we merge short reads into a longer read).
-For this step we use MegaHit.
+We assembled the raw reads into contigs using MegaHit.
 From this experiment we obtained a massive amount of data, and MegaHit requires too much memory to process it all together.
 So, here, we are going to perform the contig assebly separately for each sample and later in the pipeline we will merge this output.
 Using the raw reads filtered from the host reads as input, we can run this code:

 ```bash
 DATADIR=$add_path_here